jacobchase/The-Power-Rangers/README.md

 # TigerNote
-This repository contains the files that make up TigerNote, a program designed to help students become more organized in a classroom setting.
+This repository contains the files that make up **TigerNote**, a program designed to help students become more organized in a classroom setting.
 Its features contain notetaking capabilities, file downloading/uploading, a pomodoro timer, and a fully customizable calendar with the abilities to create/delete events.